HolyBlackCat/cpp-tutorials/language/02_basics/01_your_first_program.md

 The short explanation is that using certain features requires adding certain `#include` directives at the top of the program.
 E.g using `std::cout` to print things requires adding `#include <iostream>`.

 `iostream` is a name of a file that comes with your compiler.
 What `#include` does is pasting the entire contents of the specified file in place of itself during compilation.
-The contents of `iostream` describe what `std::cout` is.
+The contents of `iostream` describe to the compiler what `std::cout` is and allow you to use it.

 There are many different files that you can include, and the collection of them that comes with your compiler is called **the standard library**.
 Things that come from the standard library normally have `std::` in their names to indicate that.